How to fix 404 errors in Laravel application authenication

 plugins=(git zsh-autosuggestions zsh-syntax-highlighting sudo)

 Once done, save and exit.
 We are not done yet.
 We need to install a font that will allow us to use cool fonts and icons to spice up the prompt.
 The font that we need is Fira mono font.
 While the font itself is free from Google, we need the patched version.
 The entire fonts library is available on Github.
 The fonts library is a huge one and you don't really need all of those.
-Just download the medium regular complete font and that will be sufficient.
+I recommend downloading Firamono medium font from my [site](Internal link here) and install it.
 To install it, you can either double-click on the font file and open it in File manager and click install or create a .fonts directory in your home folder and copy it there.
 I recommend the first option to install it system wide.

 Once installed configure Terminal app preferences --> Profile --> Text to use Fira mono font to harness the power of Oh-my-zsh